-(ii) International Financial Reporting Standards ("IFRS")
+(i) International Financial Reporting Standards ("IFRS")

-In February 2008, the Canadian Accounting Standards Board confirmed that the use of International Financial Reporting Standards ("IFRS") will be required for fiscal years beginning on or after January 1, 2011 for publicly accountable profit-oriented enterprises.
+In February 2008, the Canadian Accounting Standards Board confirmed that the use of International Financial Reporting Standards ("IFRS") will be required for publicly accountable profit-oriented enterprises.
 IFRS will replace Canada's current generally accepted accounting principles.
 Companies will be required to provide comparative IFRS information for the previous fiscal year.
+The Company is required to implement IFRS for the fiscal year 2012 and the Company has commenced the process to transition from current Canadian GAAP to IFRS.